 Women of Color in the Arts diligently works to:

-- create a real and virtual community to discuss issues in the field, specifically affecting women of color
+- create a real and virtual community to discuss issues in the field, and agendas of importance, specifically affecting women and communities of color

-- foster a community that shares information about collaborative programming, accessible funding, sustainable resources, and career and professional development opportunities
+- foster a cooperative community that shares and benefits from collaborative programming, accessible funding, sustainable resources, and career and professional development

 - provide mentorship opportunities and leadership training for new, mid-level and future arts administrators and opportunities for more senior professionals to give back to the field

-The requirements for membership in WOCA suggest that you be a self-identified woman of color and work in some type of administrative capacity.
-This includes those who serve as presenters, managers, agents, producers, curators, artistic directors, fundraisers, advocates, etc. In order to address the specific needs of this network, at this time, WOCA does not accept artists.
+The requirements for WOCA membership suggest that you be a self-identified woman of color and work in some type of administrative capacity in support of the performing arts.
+This includes those who serve as curators, managers, organizers, producers, artistic directors, fundraisers, funders, educators, advocates, etc. In order to address the specific needs of this network, at this time, WOCA does not accept artists.
 However, WOCA welcomes administrators at every phase of their career and truly encourages membership for women working in geographically or culturally isolated areas.
-And in an effort to help strengthen the pipeline, prospective members may also be higher ed professionals working in an academic institution training future performing arts administrators.
+And in an effort to help strengthen the pipeline, prospective members may also be higher-ed professionals working in an academic institution training future arts administrators.